-HIST 2133 U.S. History After 1877

-A continuation of HIST 2123, this course begins after Reconstruction and ends with the present era.
+HIST 2133 U.S. History After 1877 3 credits 3 class hours S A continuation of HIST 2123, this course begins after Reconstruction and ends with the present era.
 Major topics include industrial growth, the emergence of the U.S. as a world power, the Depression, World War II, and international developments.